ternaus/ternaus.github.io/_posts/2021-12-15-Albumentations.markdown

 I will mainly talk about the library's origins and cover the process of iterative improvements in fewer details.
 The text could be more concise, but I prefer to keep unnecessary information for historical purposes.

 [Albumentations](https://albumentations.ai/) is another python library for image augmentations.
+It is widely used in Deep Learning tasks, especially with PyTorch.

 * **Q**: What are image augmentations?
 * **A**: Image augmentation is a way to generate a new image from the one you already have.
 Typically, it is something simple as rotations or reflections but could be more involved, like adding rain or applying style transfer.